IBM/watson-discovery-ui/README.md

 > NOTE: To save on memory when running in the IBM Cloud, only 300 of the available 1000 reviews will be loaded into the Watson Discovery service.

+If errors occur, refer to the [Troubleshooting](#troubleshooting) section of this document.
 ## Run locally

 > NOTE: These steps are only needed when running locally instead of using the ``Deploy to IBM Cloud`` button.